JayPoon/generator-fedp/README.md

 $ npm install -g generator-fedp
 ```

-Finally, initiate the generator:
+Finally, initiate your project with the generator in your project folder:

 ```
 $ yo fedp
 ```

-To initiate the generator without the automatic execution of ```bower``` and ```npm``` after scaffolding has finished, run:
+To initiate your project without the automatic execution of ```bower``` and ```npm``` after scaffolding has finished, run:

 ```
 $ yo fedp --skip-install
 ```

-### Getting To Know Yeoman

-Yeoman has a heart of gold.
-He's a person with feelings and opinions, but he's very easy to work with.
-If you think he's too opinionated, he can be easily convinced.
+Run `grunt` command and start writing codes in `src` folder,then have fun.

+### Configuration

+`Gruntfile.js` and `bower.json` are the config files.You don't need to configure anything before you start using fedp,cuz they had been configured to meet your basic requirement of development when you initiated the project.

-If you'd like to get to know Yeoman better and meet some of his friends, [Grunt](http://gruntjs.com) and [Bower](http://bower.io), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).
+If you'd like to get things done better, check out the [Grunt](http://gruntjs.com) and [Bower](http://bower.io) for more infomation,all configurations you need to know are based on them.

 ## License